Dragon King: Buddhism

+Apalāla (Pali, Sanskrit) is a water-dwelling Nāga-king in Buddhist mythology.
+The story of conversion to Buddhism by the Buddha (Pali: Apalāladamana) can be found in Buddhist texts such as Samantapāsādikā and Divyāvadāna.

-Some Buddhist traditions describe a figure named Duo-luo-shi-qi or Talasikhin as a Dragon King who lives in a palace located in a pond near the legendary kingdom of Ketumati.
-It is said that during midnight he used to drizzle in this pond to cleanse himself of dust.
+Some Buddhist traditions describe a figure named Duo-luo-shi-qi, or Talasikhin, as a Dragon King who resides in a palace located in a pond near the legendary kingdom of Ketumati.
+It is said that at midnight, he would drizzle in this pond to cleanse himself of dust.